 The science of this lays in the lungs, and the blood vessels that supply them.
 Since ketones circulate in the blood, they interact with the small air sacs in the lungs.
 As these ketones are exposed to the air in your body, they are expelled as a gas, with the distinctive odor of acetone.

-For the majority of people who get keto breath, it starts between week two and week five as the body shifts into fat burning.
+For the majority of people who get keto breath, it usually lasts between week two and week five as the body shifts into fat burning to help you lose weight.
 It fades as the body adjusts, since you become more efficient at burning ketones for fuel, and tend to have fewer excess ketone bodies circulating in your blood.

 Ketosis Bad Breath Remedies